 The capital requirements for Section A and Section B would be combined as part of the wider SCR capital calculations to give an overall capital charge for credit risk.

-Implementing a default approach for bonds which are not at material risk of forced sale would result in a treatment of corporate bonds which is consistent with the real economic risk faced by the insurer.
+Implementing a counterparty default risk approach for bonds which are not at material risk of forced sale would result in a treatment of corporate bonds which is consistent with the real economic risk faced by the insurer.
 However, this approach does require the identification of the assets that are not exposed to material risk of forced sale.

 Extending the Dynamic Volatility Adjustment